 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the "Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters specified inthe paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in the Annexure A a statement on the matters specified in paragraphs 3and 4 of the Order to the extent applicable.